Fiona and Declan shippers unite!

 I almost don’t need to write an article, because Fiona says it all in one sentence: “Boyfriends are temporary.
 Brothers are forever.”
 And she means it exactly the way I want her to mean it.

 Well, it’s because I misrepresent myself.
 I’ve seen the Degrassi movie special Degrassi Takes Manhattan which aired just after the ninth season, aka this July of the year 2010.
 That’s right, nine seasons!
-That’s pretty remarkable for us in the U.S. Only ER, Saturday Night Live, The Simpsons, and Law And Order can generally boast those sorts of numbers.
+That’s pretty remarkable!
 And Degrassi is still going strong, with their tenth season already going on, and with the show moving from a half an hour format to an hour-long format.
 For us in the U.S., Degrassi has been shown on Teen Nick, a channel that I am not really familiar with.
 One of the ninth season plotlines dealt with a meth addict, so I’m not sure that sort of programming should be airing on any channel associated with Nickelodeon, but that’s just my opinion.
 But Degrassi – it goes there.

 I checked out the movie for the simple fact that I was informed thanks to the great people at Television Tropes and Idioms and Wikipedia in their incest sections that twins Fiona and Declan kiss.
 Well, that was all of the convincing that I needed.